Sheikh-Abdul-Wahid/Full-Stack-Development-Journey/README.md

-# Full-Stack-Development-Journey
-This repository documents my Python learning journey.
+This repository documents my Full Stack Development learning journey.
 The problems that I encountered.
 How I solved those problems.